 - A Travel Authorization Form (TA) must be received by the Travel Office at least two weeks before the trip if prior approval is required.

-- Submit a DPR, if not in travel status.
+- Submit an Employee & Student Direct Pay Request (ESDPR), if not in travel status.

 The following table summarizes preferred food and beverage payment methods:

 1. It is not permitted to use University funds to purchase commercially prepared food off campus and bring it onto campus for consumption.

 2. The University defines “Business Meal” as a meal that includes more than one person and has a bona fide business purpose deemed essential to the University’s mission.

 3. When using University funds, business meals consumed on campus should be purchased from contractually provided food vendors (e.g., 49er Bistro, Starbucks, Chick-fil-A, Einstein Bros.
 Bagels).